DISNEY BROTHERS STUDIO

 Roy O. and Walt E. Disney outside their Kingswell Avenue studio, early 1925.

 With a $500 loan from their uncle Robert and their first check from Winkler Pictures, the Disney Brothers moved into their first studio, in the back room of Mc Rae & Abernathy Holly-Vermont Reality at 4651 Kingswell Avenue (in the modern-day Silverlake district).
-Walt paid $10 a month, for four months.
+Walt paid $10 a month, for four months (or “$5-a-month”, according to page 5 of “Your Disneyland: A Guide for Hosts and Hostesses”, published 1955).
 This location was ideal as it was a short walk from their uncle Robert’s home where Walt was currently sleeping.
 Within a short time the brothers found living arrangements in an apartment and then a rented room all within a quarter of a mile from the Disney Bros.
 Cartoon Studio address.

 The Cartoonland cast welcomes Alice and then a few Cartoonland lions chase her, in “Alice’s Wonderland” - an unreleased pilot film, 1923.